necirvanlmz/Necirvan_DSA210_PROJECT/README.md

 ## Project Overview

-This project analyzes match data from UEFA Euro 2024 to explore the relationship between attacking actions and scoring potential.
-Specifically, it investigates whether the number of touches a team makes inside the opponent's penalty box can significantly predict their expected goals (xG).
-The goal is to identify whether deep attacking presence is more meaningful than conventional metrics like overall possession.
+Over the course of this project, I explored how various offensive football statistics relate to expected goals (xG).
+Specifically, I analyzed whether the number of touches inside the opponent's box, passing accuracy, and possession metrics could predict xG performance.

+The main goal was to test a football-based hypothesis using real match data from Euro 2024 and the 2023–24 Süper Lig season, applying data science techniques learned in the DSA 210 course.
+Through data cleaning, visualization, and statistical analysis, I aimed to discover actionable insights into modern football tactics.

 ## Objectives